wjarka/prdify/.ai/api-plan.md

   ```
 - **Response (200 OK)**: Returns an object with the updated summary.
 - **Error Codes**:
-  - `400 Bad Request`: Validation error (e.g., summary is empty).
+  - `400 Bad Request`: Validation error (e.g., invalid PRD ID format, summary is empty).
   - `401 Unauthorized`: User is not authenticated.
-  - `403 Forbidden`: User does not have permission.
-  - `404 Not Found`: PRD with the given ID does not exist.
+  - `404 Not Found`: PRD with the given ID does not exist or does not belong to the user.
   - `409 Conflict`: The PRD is not in the `planning_review` status.

 ---